Amend your soil with the best available compost that aids in improving the aeration and water retention capacity of your garden grounds.

 - Higher organic matter content

-- Helps break down dense soil
+- Help to break dense soil

 - Excellent for vegetables, especially broccoli, cabbage, and cauliflower